Entrepreneurs Want Growth—That’s the Name of the Game!

 And it was the best decision I’ve ever made.

-My company existed in the highly competitive information technology sector, as a managed services provider—an MSP.
+My company existed in the highly competitive information technology sector, as a managed IT services provider—an MSP.
 We’re entering a period when much of the MSP market has become commoditized, and growth in the sector comes from scale.
 In the next three to five years someone is going to unite the smaller, regional players, to create a national entity that provides managed services to clients, characterized by superior customer experience and compelling pricing models.

 In my mid-40s, I began to take stock of my life.
 Part of that process involved getting a top-tier accounting firm to audit my company, to provide me with a valuation.
 What was my company worth, if I was going to sell it?
 In parallel with that, I began another key process with a financial planner designed to create a plan that would see me achieve my life goal.
 I want to spend the last 10 to 15 years of my life running a vineyard in Italy.
 Away from screens.
 Tending to living things, finishing each day with a glass of great wine, overlooking the fruits of my labour while the sun sets, my beautiful wife on my arm.